 Hormel has 35 facilities, including three plants that process hogs and seven turkey harvesting and processing locations.

 Sales and Marketing

 In the US, Hormel sells its goods through sales personnel, independent brokers, and distributors.
-Abroad, subsidiary Hormel Foods International Corporation (HFIC) markets its products.
+Abroad, subsidiary Hormel Foods International Corporation (HFIC) does Hormel's marketing.

-Wal-Mart is Hormel's largest customer, accounting for about 15% of the company's fiscal 2015 (ends October) sales.
+is Hormel's largest customer, accounting for about 15% of company sales.
 The world's largest retailer purchases products from each of Hormel's five business segments.

-Hormel's strategy is to extend existing brands and expand into new branded items.
-While SPAM may be its best known brand, Hormel has a diverse and growing portfolio of consumer products, with Muscle Milk nutrition products as the newest addition.
+Hormel's strategy is to extend existing brands and roll out new brands.
+While SPAM may be its best known brand, Hormel has a diverse and growing portfolio of consumer products, with Muscle Milk nutrition products being the newest addition.
 The company is focusing on developing and acquiring new products to drive sales, as well as bumping up advertising on established brands such as Skippy peanut butter and SPAM.
-Hormel is also looking to grow its ethnic business at home as well as its international sales.
+Hormel is also looking to grow its ethnic business at home and abroad.

 In mid-2015 the company purchased organic processed meat company Applegate, which now operates as a standalone subsidiary.
 The $775 million acquisition added Applegate's deli meats, frozen burgers, and sausages into the same pantry as SPAM and Dinty Moore stew, and advances the firm's growing push into natural and organic foods.